MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-opportunity-insights.md

 ## Input parameters

-the Sales app is designed to provide the following input parameters to your APIs.
+The Sales app is designed to provide the following input parameters to your APIs.

 | Name | Data type/format | Required | Details | Description to add in the action |
 |------|------------------|----------|---------|----------------------------------|